 Somehow I have stumbled upon the thread on Reddit mentioning some T470 models ship with an NFC module as well.
 Looking around on the ArchWiki forum, there is not too much information on using NFC.
 Almost all I could find is a note, that NFC on Linux on ThinkPad X1 Carbon is not supported as of August 2020, which is sad, again, as similar stance probably exists against other ThinkPad models (NFC is not officially supported on Linux as there is no user demand).
 There is one very important thread mentioning NFC for ThinkPad P52s, however:

-The thread discusses specifically the same device my ThinkPad possesses, the
+The thread discusses specifically the same device my ThinkPad possesses,

 The thread further mentions commands to interact with the NFC.
-Specifically the command
+Specifically

 nfctool available from the